MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/write-kusto-queries.md

 |2007-06-26T20:00:00Z|2007-06-26T23:00:00Z|TEXAS|Flood|750000|

 > [!NOTE]
-> The order of the operators is important, since the data flows from one operator to the next and is transformed at each step.
+> The order of the operators is important.
 If you put `top` before `where` here, you'll get different results.
+This is because the data is transformed by each operator.
 To learn more, see [tabular expression statements](../tabularexpressionstatements.md).

 The following query uses `project` to create a computed `Duration` column that calculates the difference between the `StartTime` and `EndTime`.